Keizahemmanuel7/digital-marketplace-privacy-policy/README.md

 - Monitor performance and diagnostics
 - Maintain platform operations

-Depending on your location and applicable laws, you may have rights such as:

-- Accessing your personal data
-- Requesting correction or deletion
-- Withdrawing consent
-- Restricting data processing

-To exercise these rights, users should contact the relevant third-party service providers directly.
+These providers may have access to information necessary to perform their services and are expected to protect user information appropriately.

 ---

-## 12. Google Play Compliance Statement

-Digital Services Marketplace complies with Google Play Developer Program Policies, including:

-- Transparency in data handling
-- Clear disclosure of third-party data collection
-- Limiting data access to only necessary permissions
-- No unauthorized collection of personal or sensitive data
+9. DATA SECURITY

+Data transmitted through the Digital Services Marketplace app and the Copecart platform is protected using secure communication methods and encryption where applicable.

+Although reasonable measures are taken to protect information, no method of electronic transmission or storage can be guaranteed to be completely secure.

 ---

-## 13. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.

-Any changes will be posted within the app or on the app listing.
-Users are encouraged to review this policy periodically.
+10. EXTERNAL LINKS DISCLAIMER

+The app may contain links to third-party websites and services.

+We are not responsible for:

+- Content on third-party websites
+- Privacy practices of third-party services
+- Data collection activities performed by external providers

+Users should review the Privacy Policies of any third-party services they access.

 ---

-## 14. Effective Date

-This Privacy Policy is effective as of 11 January 2026.
+11. DATA RETENTION

+Digital Services Marketplace does not directly retain personal information.

+Information provided through the Copecart platform is retained according to Copecart's policies and applicable legal requirements.

 ---

-## 15. Contact Us

-If you have any questions, concerns, or requests regarding this Privacy Policy, please contact:
+12. DATA DELETION

+Users may request:

+- Deletion of their account and associated data
+- Deletion of specific personal information without deleting their account

+Data deletion requests can be submitted through:

+[INSERT DIGITAL SERVICES MARKETPLACE DATA DELETION URL]

+Or by contacting:

 Email: keizahemmanuel4@gmail.com

+---

+13. USER RIGHTS AND CHOICES

+Depending on applicable laws, users may have rights to:

+- Access personal information
+- Correct inaccurate information
+- Request deletion of information
+- Restrict certain processing activities
+- Withdraw consent where applicable

+Requests relating to information processed through Copecart should be directed to the relevant service provider.

+---

+14. CHILDREN'S PRIVACY

+Digital Services Marketplace is intended for users aged 18 years and above.

+This app is not directed to children under the age of 13.

+We do not knowingly collect personal information from children under 13.
+If such information is discovered, appropriate steps will be taken to delete it.

+Parents or guardians who believe a child has submitted personal information may contact us.

+---

+15. GOOGLE PLAY COMPLIANCE STATEMENT

+Digital Services Marketplace is designed to comply with Google Play Developer Program Policies, including:

+- Transparency regarding data handling
+- Disclosure of third-party data collection
+- Limiting permissions to those necessary for functionality
+- Protection of user information
+- Compliance with applicable privacy requirements

+---

+16. CHANGES TO THIS PRIVACY POLICY

+We may update this Privacy Policy from time to time.

+Any updates will be posted within the app, on the app listing, or through other appropriate means.

+Users are encouraged to review this Privacy Policy periodically.

+---

+17. CONTACT INFORMATION

+If you have questions, concerns, or requests regarding this Privacy Policy, please contact:

+Email: keizahemmanuel4@gmail.com

 Developer: Kasanvu Emmanuel

 Location: Wakiso, Uganda

----